032 – Mindfulness calligraphy with Rie Takeda

 Mushin

-In her classes, Rie also introduces another Japanese term: mushin (transparent, clear mind), a zen word consisting of two kanjis: mu (emptiness) and shin (mind); the body and mind become one and people become aware of their own energy, and make their energy flow lighter and smoother.
+In her classes, Rie also introduces the Japanese term: mushin (transparent, clear mind), a zen word consisting of two kanjis: mu (emptiness) and shin (mind); the body and mind become one and people become aware of their own energy, and make their energy flow lighter and smoother.

 Visible energy flow